-The Early Career Researcher Grant was established by the ACEM Foundation in early 2014.
-Its purpose is to provide funds to those Fellows and trainees who have limited research experience to assist them in developing and enhancing their research skills and experience.
+The Al Spilman Early Career Researcher Grant provides funds to Fellows and trainees who have limited research experience to assist them in developing and enhancing their research skills and experience.

 1. BACKGROUND AND PURPOSE